LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 * `testBed_.featuresMock`

-  The feature configuration to use during the spec test, to be specified by the author of the test.
+  Contains the feature configuration for use during the spec test, to be specified by the author of the test.
   It has the same format that would be provided through the page definition within an actual application.
   Note that `featuresMock` must be set before calling `testBed_.setup()`.